-What if you could spend ten minutes preparing some ingredients, throw them in the oven, then an hour later have a complex, satisfying, and beautiful pasta sauce?
-You don't need to wonder because that is exactly what we will do in this post.
+What if you could spend ten minutes preparing some ingredients, throw them in the oven, and then an hour later have a complex, satisfying, and beautiful pasta sauce?
+You do not need to wonder because that is exactly what we will do in this post.
 Today we will make Oven-Baked Arrabbiata Sauce.
-Don't know what Arrabbiata sauce is?
-Don't worry.
-I'll fill you in on everything you need to know.
-Are you ready?
+Do not know what arrabbiata sauce is?
+Do not worry.
+I will fill you in on everything you need to know.
 You can always find the recipe directly below but keep reading for more information and more detailed instructions.
-Let's get to it.

 What is Arrabbiata Sauce?

-The ingredients for my Oven-Baked Arrabbiata Sauce are 6 to 7 Roma Tomates, 1 bulb of garlic, 1 red chilli, about a quarter cup of olive oil, 1 big sprig of rosemary, and a big pinch of salt and pepper.
-That's it.
+The ingredients for my Oven-Baked Arrabbiata Sauce are refreshingly simple: 6 to 7 Roma tomatoes, 1 bulb of garlic, 1 red chilli, about a quarter cup of olive oil, 1 big sprig of rosemary, and a big pinch of salt and pepper.
+That is it.
+Roma tomatoes are the best choice here because they have a higher flesh-to-seed ratio and less water content than other varieties, which means a thicker, more concentrated sauce.

 How To Make Arrabbiata Sauce